chasblu/Agora-client/README.md

 -As a user I want to be able to see my liked/favorite posts

 ### Complications during the project
 We had encountered some difficulties with the page not updating the newly created forum, post or the edited version.
 Ultimately, we had to useHistory to go back to the page and also use the original function to have the useEffect rerendered with the new updated information.
-We also had encountered some bugs with the post data, we were not able to directly use a get route to display all posts since the post information is a subdocument of the forum, so we had to use a show route to display the version of the post we would to edit.
+We also had encountered some bugs with the post data, we were not able to directly use a get route to display all posts since the post information is a sub-document of the forum, so we had to use a show route to display the version of the post we would like to edit.

 ## Technologies Used.